 International students, including those in the JD program who are attending on an F-1 visa, may be subject to additional limitations in distance education courses and should consult the Center for International Student and Scholar Services (ISS) for more information.

-Concurrent enrollment in a clinic and an externship is rarely granted and students should expect to decide in advance on either a clinic or an externship in a semester rather than concurrent enrollment.
+Concurrent enrollment in a clinic and an externship is rarely granted, and students should expect to decide in advance on either a clinic or an externship in a semester rather than concurrent enrollment.

 BEING ABSENT FOR MORE THAN 15% OF SCHEDULED CLASSES IS PRESUMED TO BE EXCESSIVE.

-Professors are required to determine how best to assure compliance with this policy.
+Professors are required to determine how best to ensure compliance with this policy.
 If the professor decides to deduct grade points for inadequate classroom attendance or performance or impose some other penalty, the professor must notify the class within the first two weeks.

+The School of Law requires all students to have a laptop computer that meets certain minimum standards in place from time to time.
+Professors may ban the use of laptops in the classroom.
 If a professor allows laptops or other technology in the classroom, it is the student’s responsibility to use the technology in an appropriate manner and for class purposes only.

 Professors have the discretion to dismiss any class meeting in a course the professor is teaching, provided such professor is in a position through make-up classes or other work to certify that the students have had instruction that substantially meets the requirements of the ABA and AALS.

 Unless approved by the Sr. Associate Dean for Academic Affairs, a course will not be taught in which fewer than eight students have enrolled.
-These limitations do not apply to clinical programs, field placements, or to independent study courses.
+These limitations do not apply to clinical programs, field placements, or independent study courses.

 Student assessments of courses and faculty are compulsory in every semester for all courses.
 Assessments are conducted in the last few weeks of class.
 To ensure student anonymity, the assessments are administered online and not released until professors submit their grades to the Registrar.
 Individual responses remain anonymous after release to the professors.